lexibank/tlopo/out/vol3/chapter13.md

 POc &ast;buaq 'Areca catechu' is unusual, as both it and POc &ast;puaq 'fruit' evidently reflect a single etymon, PMP &ast;buaq, which had many meanings.
 Blust (ACD) gives the following glosses:

-fruit; areca palm and nut; grain; berry; s1~ed; nut; endosperm of a sprouting coconut; kidney; heart; finger; calf of the leg; testicle; various insects; scar tissue; roe; bud; flower; blossom; bear fruit; words, speech, or songs; meaning, contents of discussion; numeral classifier for roundish objects.
+fruit; areca palm and nut; grain; berry; seed; nut; endosperm of a sprouting coconut; kidney; heart; finger; calf of the leg; testicle; various insects; scar tissue; roe; bud; flower; blossom; bear fruit; words, speech, or songs; meaning, contents of discussion; numeral classifier for roundish objects.

 He makes the following observations:

  1. PMP &ast;buaq formed the head of many head-attribute constructions which functioned as the names of particular fruits (&ast;buaq kuluR 'breadfruit', &ast;buaq niuR 'coconut', &ast;buaq pahuq 'mango ', &ast;buaq punti 'banana', etc.) … .
  2. PMP &ast;buaq almost certainly functioned in addition as a numeral classifier which applied to roundish or fruit like objects … .
  3. Most WMP and CMP reflexes support an inference that the meanings 'fruit' and 'areca nut' were associated with the same morpheme, but the Oc[eanic] evidence suggests that there were two homophonous morphemes.
 I assume that one morpheme expressed both meanings, but that in POc these meanings become disassociated and connected respectively with oral and nasal grade reflexes of PMP &ast;buaq (POc &ast;puaq 'fruit', &ast;mpuaq [our POc &ast;buaq] 'betel [areca] nut') … Quite how this disassociation occurred is not clear, as no other similar cases are known.
 In vol. 1 (ch.2, §2.4), I explained that PMP &ast;band &ast;p merged then split again into POc &ast;b and &ast;p.
 As a result, one cannot predict whether a PMP etymon with initial &ast;b- will begin with POc &ast;b- or with POc &ast;p--but PMP &ast;buaq is the only etymon known to have both outcomes, in POc &ast;buaq 'betel [areca] nut' and POc &ast;puaq 'fruit' .

 Frantisek [Lichtenberk](../references.md#source-Lichtenberk1998) ([1998](../references.md#source-Lichtenberk1998)) examines the question of whether POc speakers chewed betelnut, concluding that they did, since a suite of terms associated with betel chewing can be reconstructed.
 Certainly there are no grounds in the set below for thinking that POc &ast;buaq was diffused across Oceanic languages rather than continued from POc.
 The easternmost limit of betelnut-chewing is in the Temotu Province of the Solomons, but &ast;buaq is reflected in Southern Vanuatu, where it is applied to palms of other kinds (John Lynch, pers. comm.).